courtois-neuromod/things/code/README.md

 THINGS events.tsv and eye-tracking analyses
 ===========================================

-# Events.tsv files validation & correction
+# Events.tsv files processing

+## Validation & correction

 ``cleanup/clean_events.py`` processes raw ``*events.tsv`` files outputted by Psychopy to validate and correct (if necessary) the condition, subcondition and accuracy metrics, based on the images previously shown to a participant throughout the multi-session task.
 The script also computes the duration of delays between image repetitions (in days for between-session repeats, and in seconds for within-session repeats).